adoptium/temurin-build/README.md

 build jobs used for building Adopt OpenJDK binaries.
 2. The `docker` folder contains DockerFiles which can be used as part of building OpenJDK inside a Docker container.
-3. The `docs` folder contains images and utilit scripts to produce up to date documentation.
+3. The `docs` folder contains images and utility scripts to produce up to date documentation.
 4. The `git-hg` folder contains scripts to clone an OpenJDK mercurial forest into a GitHub repo ()and regularly update it).